-- A. "active judge" means a person who, at the time of appointment to the board, is serving as a judge and who has been retained pursuant to the provisions of Article 6, Section 33 of the constitution of New Mexico; - B. "adjunct agency" means an agency, board, commission, office or other instrumentality, not assigned to an elected constitutional officer, that is excluded from any direct or administrative attachment to a department of state government and that retains policymaking and administrative autonomy separate from any other agency of state government; - C. "board" means the public accountability board; - D. "breach" means an action that is a violation of any of the statutes provided in Section 6 of the Public
+- A. "adjunct agency" means an agency, board, commission, office or other instrumentality, not assigned to an elected constitutional officer, that is excluded from any direct or administrative attachment to a department of state government and that retains policymaking and administrative autonomy separate from any other agency of state government; - B. "board" means the public accountability board; - C. "breach" means an action that is a violation of any of the acts provided in Section 6 of the Public Accountability Act; - D. "complainant" means a person who files a complaint with the board; - E. "complaint" means a formal written assertion of a breach filed with the board in accordance with the Public Accountability Act; - F. "director" means the executive director of the .206074.2 board;

-Accountability Act;

-- E. "complainant" means a person who files a complaint with the board; - F. "complaint" means a formal written assertion of a breach filed with the board in accordance with the Public Accountability Act; - G. "director" means the executive director of the board; - H. "government contractor" means a person who has a contract with a public body or who has submitted a bid for a contract with a public body; - I. "instrumentality of the state" means the New Mexico exposition center authority, New Mexico finance authority, New Mexico industrial and agricultural finance authority, New Mexico lottery authority, New Mexico mortgage finance authority, New Mexico renewable energy transmission authority, New Mexico state fair and water quality control commission; - J. "lobbyist" means "lobbyist", as that term is defined in the Lobbyist Regulation Act; - K. "public body" means a department, commission, council, board, committee or agency of the executive branch of government of the state; a state educational institution; a state institution; a political subdivision of the state; or an instrumentality of the state;
+- G. "government contractor" means a person who has a contract with a public body or who has submitted a bid for a contract with a public body; - H. "instrumentality of the state" means the New Mexico exposition center authority, New Mexico finance authority, New Mexico industrial and agricultural finance authority, New Mexico lottery authority, New Mexico mortgage finance authority, New Mexico renewable energy transmission authority, New Mexico state fair and water quality control commission; - I. "lobbyist" means "lobbyist", as that term is defined in the Lobbyist Regulation Act; - J. "public body" means a department, commission, council, board, committee or agency of the executive branch of government of the state; a state educational institution; a state institution; a political subdivision of the state; or an instrumentality of the state; - K. "public employee" means a person employed by a public body; - L. "public officer" means a person elected or appointed to an office of the executive branch of government of the state; a person elected or appointed to a position with a public body; or a member of a governing body of a charter school;